sphinx-doc/sphinx/doc/markup/misc.rst

 .. warning::

-   Tables that contain literal blocks cannot be set with ``tabulary``.
+   Tables that contain block-level elements such as object descriptions, literal blocks, blockquotes or any kind of lists cannot be set with ``tabulary``.
    They are therefore set with the standard LaTeX ``tabular`` environment.
    Also, the verbatim environment used for literal blocks only works in ``p{width}`` columns, which means that by default, Sphinx generates such column specs for such tables.
 Use the :rst:dir:`tabularcolumns` directive to get finer control over such tables.